-If any of these assumptions don't hold, then the default rebalancing can result in a bad plan.
-In this case you may customize the strategy, using the rebalance\strategy parameter.
+If any of these assumptions don't hold, then rebalancing "by_shard_count" can result in a bad plan.

+The default rebalancing starategy is "by_disk_size".
+You can always customize the strategy, using the rebalance_strategy parameter.

-It's advisable to call get\rebalance\table\shards\plan before running citus\rebalance\start, to see and verify the actions to be performed.
+It's advisable to call get_rebalance_table_shards_plan before running citus_rebalance_start, to see and verify the actions to be performed.